Written by Bernard Lopez

 All rights reserved

-It is with great sadness that we must report that Vince Montana passed away on April 13, 2013.
+It is with great sadness to report that Vincent Montana, Jr. passed away on April 13, 2013.
 According to a post on his Facebook page, he was surrounded by family and passed away quietly at the age of 85.
 A true musical genius who was a musician, writer, arranger, producer and extraordinary vibe player who played on almost all the tunes that came out of Philly is gone, but will never be forgotten.
 Condolences and words of sympathy go out to his family and friends.

 Recommended Listening and Reading